 Preparing for college can be a daunting task.
 This webinar addresses both the psychological and financial aspects of this new phase of life as well as mapping out a timeline of important milestones in the college process (e.g., standardized testing, applications, admissions, and financial aid).

 Click on the time you would like to attend above.

-and Password: guest.
+www.HelloE4.com with your username and password.
 On the homepage, click on “UPCOMING WEBINARS,” and follow the easy instructions.